Estimote/Android-Fleet-Management-SDK/README.md

 The Estimote SDK for Android is a library that allows interaction with Estimote beacons.
 The SDK system requirements are Android 4.3 or above and Bluetooth Low Energy.

-The Android SDK mimics the [Estimote SDK for iOS](https://github.com/Estimote/iOS-SDK).
-All naming conventions come from the iBeacon library for iOS and the Estimote iOS library.

 It allows for:
 - beacon ranging (scans beacons and optionally filters them by their properties)
 - beacon monitoring (monitors regions for those devices that have entered/exited a region)